MGHirushiThilakna/Ornamental-Plant-Order-Management-System/README.md

   - Multi-language support
   - Advanced sales analytics dashboard
   - Customer reviews and ratings for plants

+## 📝 License
+  - This project is licensed under the MIT License – see the LICENSE.md file for details.

 ## 👥 Contributing
    1. Fork the project
    2. Create your feature branch